-Shiso–Perilla frutescens var. cripa–is a member of the mint family.
+Shiso–Perilla frutescens var. cripa–is a member of the Mint family.
 It strongly resembles a large basil plant.
 Shiso leaves have the tangy flavor of cumin, mint, nutmeg, and anise combined.
 There are two main types: green and red.
-Green shiso can be added to salads and is used wrapped sushi or chopped into hot and cold noodle dishes.
-Red shiso is a bit more bitter flavored; it’s used in cooked dishes and pickling.
+Green shiso can be added to salads and is used in wrapped sushi or chopped into hot and cold noodle dishes.
+Red shiso is a bit more bitter-flavored; it’s used in cooked dishes and pickling.

 - Botanical name and family: Perilla frutescens var. cripa (called shiso in Japan) is a member of the Lamiaceae—mint family.